|

 history and language.
 I was very involved with the

-as a coxswain, team manager and business manager - for which I was
+team manager and business manager - for which I was awarded a Block

 country in its Army.
 I enlisted as a Corporal at the age of 21 in

-a Counter Intelligence Corps reserve detachment while I was still
+a Counter Intelligence Corps (CIC) reserve detachment while I was still

-attending Stanford and at that time had had five years of R.O.T.C.
+attending Stanford as an undergraduate and at that time had had five years of R.O.T.C.

 training in high school and at Stanford in the Quartermaster Corps.

-I graduated a year later, received my commission as a 2nd Lieutenant in the Military Police
+I graduated a year later, received a commission as a 2nd Lieutenant in the Military Police

 Corps, and a year after that went on active duty for two years - which I

-wear a uniform and I worked out of a federal building in a major city).
+did not wear a uniform and I worked out of a federal building in a

-I was released from active duty in 1957 and remained in the CIC reserves
+major city).
+I was released from active duty in 1957 and

 Stanford - she was a transfer student from Long Beach State College and in the class behind mine.
 We married a week